avatar-1/age-cov/README.md

 ## Transcriptomic analysis

-Scripts used to analyse the RNA-seq data is available in the **Transcriptomics** folder.
+Scripts used to analyse the RNA-seq data is available in the [**RNA-seq**](https://github.com/avatar-1/age-cov/tree/master/RNA-seq) folder.

 ### Genome alignment